Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 Filter for ranking difficulty and volume balance

 Click into the organic keywords section of any competitor profile and apply filters to narrow the list.
 Set the difficulty score to a range that matches your domain's current authority (typically 30 to 50 for newer sites, 50 to 70 for established ones).
 Add a minimum search volume filter of 100 monthly searches to avoid wasting effort on terms nobody types.
-This combination surfaces keywords with proven demand but competition levels you can handle.

 Filter for ranking difficulty and volume balance